pvytykac/project-service-demo/README.md

 A small demo project to (hopefully) showcase that I can still code after taking a break

-In hindsight, I wish I had rolled with mongodb over postgres as I found JPA even more cumbersome than the last time I worked with it (13y ago lol), but at least I am enjoying the newly found love for mongodb right now
+In hindsight, I wish I had rolled with mongodb over postgres as I found JPA even more cumbersome than the last time I worked with it 13y ago, I have no idea how to work with it and be happy with the resulting code but at least I am enjoying the newly found love for mongodb right now

 The project consists of a project microservice with 3 resources
 * groups - `/v1/groups` - simple crud resource